Edge Summer

 Why Edge?

-The UD Edge summer college program prepares high school students moving into their junior or senior year for a future as a successful college student.
-By emphasizing academic excellence, practical skill building and student leadership, Edge offers you the challenge, independence and excitement of a learning experience that can only be found at a top national university.
+The Edge summer college program at the University of Delaware offers exclusive opportunities to motivated and talented rising juniors and seniors in high school.
+Students from across the country prepare for a future as a successful college student at Edge, where they have the chance to live and learn on one of the most engaging college campuses on the East Coast.
+By emphasizing academic excellence, practical skill building and student leadership, Edge offers you the challenge, independence and excitement of a learning experience that can only be found at a nationally top-ranking university.

 - Live with other talented Edge students from around the world in a residence hall located on UD's beautiful Newark campus

-- Take a college-level course of your choice, taught by UD faculty members, for up to six transferable credits
+- Take 1–2 college-level courses of your choice, taught by UD faculty members, for up to 6 transferable credits

-- Participate in a college readiness workshop led by experienced college admissions professionals, where you will gain insight into the college application process, including how to create a competitive college essay
+- Participate in a college readiness workshop led by experienced college admissions professionals who will give insight into the college application process, including how to create a competitive college essay

-- Engage with UD staff and undergraduate students to learn from their stories of personal growth, resilience, leadership and success
+- Engage with UD undergraduate students and staff and hear about their stories of personal growth, resilience, leadership and success

 - Take part in a variety of cultural experiences that allow students to build friendships and understand the value of living in a diverse academic community